-Private Sector Foundation Uganda is managing the Business Uganda Development Scheme (BUDS-DFID) a cost sharing project funded to a tune of £13 Million by UK Department for International Development (DFID).
+Private Sector Foundation Uganda managed the Business Uganda Development Scheme (BUDS-DFID) a cost sharing project funded to a tune of £13 Million by UK Department for International Development (DFID).

-PSFU is implementing this Project on behalf of the Office of the Prime Minister.
-The project aims to support the economic recovery under the Peace Recovery and Development Programme (PRDP) that targets 55 districts of the Greater North.
-Implementation of the project started in 2011 and completion is expected in 2015.
-The project is aimed to stimulate economic growth in the PRDP region.
+PSFU implemented this Project on behalf of the Office of the Prime Minister.
+The project aimed to support the economic recovery under the Peace Recovery and Development Programme (PRDP) that targets 55 districts of the Greater North.
+Implementation of the project started in 2011 and ended in 2015.
+The project aimed to stimulate economic growth in the PRDP region.

 To promote private sector growth, investment and employment opportunities under the PRDP sub-regions in Acholi, Lango, Teso, West-Nile, Karamoja, Bukedi and parts of Bunyoro sub-regions.

 Support is provided to business organizations involved in all sectors including agriculture, commerce, manufacturing, commercial agriculture, consultancy, business associations, services and operating in the PRDP region

 BUDS-DFID provided financial support for Business Development Services (BDS), Skills Development including capacity building, Capital investment related activities including equipment /post harvest handling processes /storage and Plant construction.
 Cumulative Grant support up to a maximum of Two Hundred and Fifty Thousand Pounds Sterling (£250,000) per qualifying enterprise.